-Our identification strategy is a variant of those proposed by Topel (1991) and Dustmann & Meghir (2005).
-Let $M{it}$ be an indicator variable denoting whether the worker moves (if equal to 1) or stays with the firm (if equal to 0) between period t-1 and period t.
-Consider the first differenced version of (1) for individuals who stay with the same employer between t-1 and t ( $M{it} = 0$ ).
+Our identification strategy is a variant of those proposed by Topel (1991) and Dustmann and Meghir (2005).
+Let M{it} be an indicator variable denoting whether the worker moves between period t - 1 and period t.
+Consider the first differenced version of equation (1) for individuals who stay with the same employer between t - 1 and t ($M{it} = 0$).
 For these workers:

-$$\Delta \ln w{ij(p,t_0)t} = (\mu + \beta) + \Delta X'{ij(p,t_0)t} \alpha + \gamma L{j(p,t_0)} + \eta h_p + \Delta c{it}$$ (5)
+$$\Delta \ln w{ij(t_0)pt} = (\mu + \beta) + \Delta X'{ij(t_0)pt} \alpha + \gamma L{pt_0} + \eta h_p + \Delta c{it}$$ (5)

 The advantage of this specification is that the sources of endogeneity (the correlation between tenure/experience and the individual/match fixed effects) have been removed.
-If $\Delta c{it}$ is independent of $M{it}$ (conditional on the observables), then an OLS regression is all that is needed to consistently estimate the parameters of (5), in particular $\gamma$ and $(\mu + \beta)$ .
-Note that $\mu$ and $\beta$ cannot be separately identified.
-If $\Delta c{it}$ depends on $M{it}$ (even after conditioning on the observables), then this creates a standard sample selection issue which can be addressed making distributional assumptions about the unobservable $\Delta c{it}$ and finding exclusion restrictions for identification.
+If Δc{it} is independent of M{it} (conditional on the observables), then an OLS regression is all that is needed to consistently estimate the parameters of equation (5), in particular γ and $(\mu + \beta)$.
+Note that μ and β cannot be separately identified.
+If Δc{it} depends on M{it} (even after conditioning on the observables), then this creates a standard sample selection issue that can be addressed making distributional assumptions about the unobservable Δc{it} and finding exclusion restrictions for identification.
 We use three exclusion restrictions.
-The first is whether the current job is one found following exogenous displacement due to firm closure.
-Those who are displaced must start searching for a new job sampling from the unconditional distribution of match values.
+The first is whether the current job is one found following exogenous loss of previous job due to firm closure.
+Those who are displaced due to firm closure must start searching for a new job sampling from the unconditional distribution of match values.
 Those who moved voluntarily to the current firm did it because they improved their match value, i.e., they sampled from the conditional distribution.
 Hence, the probability of being a mover out of the current job must be higher for the displaced worker than for the average worker (matches found after involuntary displacement are on average of lower quality than those found by voluntary moves).
-Since firm closure is an exogenous event affecting the entire work force of the firm, it is also likely to be independent of shocks affecting individual wages at some point in the future, i.e., of $\Delta c{it}$ , suggesting it is a valid exclusion restriction.
-The second exclusion restriction uses the time to earliest retirement date, taking into account not only age-based retirement, but also retirement based on the number of years one has contributed to the social security system.
-In fact, mobility choices are taken trading off current mobility costs against future wage benefits.
+Since firm closure is an exogenous event affecting the entire work force of the firm, it is also likely to be independent of shocks affecting individual wages at some point in the future at another firm, i.e., of Δc{it} , suggesting it is a valid exclusion restriction.
+The second exclusion restriction uses the time to earliest retirement date, taking into account not only the age-based retirement, but also the retirement based on the number of years one has contributed to the social security system.13 In fact, mobility choices are taken trading off current mobility costs against future wage benefits.
 The longer the horizon, the higher the effect in net present value terms of a given wage increase following a job change and hence more likely is a move.
-Under the assumption that equation (5) is correctly specified, it is reasonable that residual horizon is orthogonal to $\Delta c{it}$ .
-However, if returns to tenure vary with tenure, as for instance suggested by Dustmann & Meghir (2005), this assumption might fail.
-We come back to this issue in section 7 where we discuss robustness and show that our results are robust to using only the displacement indicator as an exclusion restriction.
+Under the assumption that equation (5) is correctly specified, it is reasonable that residual horizon is orthogonal to Δc{it} .
+However, if returns to tenure vary with tenure, as for instance suggested by Dustmann and Meghir (2005), this assumption might fail.
+We come back to this issue in Section 6 where we discuss robustness and show that our results are robust to using only the displacement indicator as an exclusion restriction.
 Finally, given that mobility costs can differ substantially across workers because of differences in the thickness of their local labor market, to capture heterogeneity in mobility costs and thus in the effect of residual horizon on mobility decision, we let the latter vary across provinces by including an interaction between the horizon length and province dummies (as proxies for labor market thickness).